OkusiAssociates/entities.bash/README.md

-##### Version [0.97.420.471.2]
+##### Version [0.97.420.472.3]
 ###### Version [0.97.420.462.10]
 # `entities.bash` Environment/Function Library

 `entities.bash` is a lightweight Bash scripting environment and library for systems and network administrators who use `Ubuntu 18.04` or higher.

-The basic philosophy is to be simple, unobtrusive and as flexible as possible, with minimal dependencies, while providing a standard functionality across an entire network environment.
+The philosophy is to be simple, unobtrusive, flexible, with minimal dependencies, while providing a standard functionality across an entire network environment.

 ### `entities.bash` requires: